dart-archive/www.dartlang.org/src/site/effective-dart/index.markdown

  1. **Be consistent.** With things like formatting, and casing, arguments as to which is better tend to end up being mostly subjective and impossible to resolve.
-What we do know is that being *consistent* is objectivly helpful.
+What we do know is that being *consistent* is objectively helpful.

     If two pieces of code look different it should be because they *are* different in some meaningful way.
 When a bit of code stands out and catches